 How to Refine and Adapt Imported Meshes

 If you have ever imported a mesh into the COMSOL Multiphysics® software, you might have found yourself wondering if there is any way to modify the mesh without going back to the source of the mesh.
 The Refine and Adapt operations are two useful tools for doing just that.
-As of COMSOL Multiphysics® version 5.4, these operations are also available for imported meshes.
+These operations are also available for imported meshes.
 In this blog post, we demonstrate how these operations work and how you can use them to get the most out of your imported meshes.
+In the blog post “Editing and Repairing Imported Meshes in COMSOL Multiphysics®”, you can find further examples of how the operations can be used.

 The Refine Operation

 The Refine operation provides a convenient and quick way of reducing the element size in an imported mesh.
 As the name suggests, the operation essentially partitions the elements that are already present in the mesh.
-Having a look at the settings available, shown in the figure below, we can select the Number of refinements to perform and a bounding box for the operation.
+In the Settings window, as shown below, we can select the number of refinements to perform and a bounding box for the operation.
 It is also possible to perform the operation on the entire mesh or a selection of domains, boundaries, or edges.
-However, the option that we will be discussing in this article is the Refinement method, for which there are two settings to choose from:
+However, the option that we will discuss in this blog post is Refinement method, for which there are two settings to choose from:

 - Split longest side